lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here we start by defining variables for the Lennard-Jones interaction :math:`\sigma` and :math:`\epsilon` and for
+    Here, we start by defining variables for the Lennard-Jones interaction :math:`\sigma` and :math:`\epsilon` and for
     the repulsive potential :math:`U (x)`: :math:`U_0`, :math:`\delta`, and :math:`x_0`,
     see the analytical expression below.